Certificate of Advanced Graduate Study (CAGS)

 Through BGSP’s integrative approach to learning, students gain a deeper understanding of people in their full complexity and a specialized understanding of psychoanalytic psychotherapy, with an emphasis on severe mental disorders such as borderline and schizophrenic pathologies.

-Graduates of the CAGS/PP are eligible to sit for the Qualifying Exam and apply directly to the Candidacy level of the clinical Doctor of Psychoanalysis (Psya.D.) program.
+Graduates of the CAGS/PP are eligible to sit for the Qualifying Exam and gain advanced standing in the of the clinical Doctor of Psychoanalysis (Psya.D.) program.

-The 42-credit program takes three semesters (full-time) to complete, or longer if studying part-time.
+The 26.5-credit program takes three semesters (full-time) to complete, or longer if studying part-time.

 In this program, students: